The Virtual School supports and challenges all those involved in the education of looked after and previously looked after children.

 - maintaining a register of all looked after children placed in and outside of Hull and monitor admissions, attendance and exclusions to enable support where appropriate

-- helping to accelerate decision making where several agencies and teams are involved with a child
+- helping to speed up the decision-making where several agencies and teams are involved with a child

-All children and young people in the care of us belong to the Virtual School as well as their allocated school or provision whether it is in Hull or out of county.
+All children and young people in the care of us belong to the Virtual School as well as their allocated school or provision, whether it is in Hull or out of the county.

-The Virtual School provides educational expertise around the issues that have an impact on children in care and it functions to maintain the focus on the child’s high aspirations and their educational achievement whilst providing sound advice with an appropriate level of challenge to drive improvement.
+The Virtual School gives educational expertise around the issues that have an impact on children in care.
+It focuses on the child’s high aspirations and their educational achievement.
+It gives good advice with a good level of challenge to drive improvement.

 - ensuring there is robust Personal Education Plans (PEP) in place for looked after children with SMART targets and learner outcomes through monitoring